danielshoo/transform-csv/README.md

 This will output a USER_PII_share_ready.csv file where each column having PII is hashed.
 The userID is retained.
-The person's condition has also been obfuscated from being plain text description to being a status code.
+The person's condition has also been obfuscated from being a plain text description to being a status code.